Mal Pais, Costa Rica

 Take a Day Trip to Isla Tortuga

 Isla Tortuga is an uninhabited island with white sand and crystal clear waters.
+It is possible to take a day trip out here on a catamaran with snorkeling and lunch.
 Check out our Isla Tortuga guide for more info.

 Mal Pais Restaurants